KISS: Keep It Simple Stupid

 Unique eCommerce Setups

 We don’t work on a lot of e-commerce sites at FatLab Web Support.
-I personally don’t like supporting e-commerce sites for reason that their processes are so critical: If money is not moving we have a problem.
-However, I have certainly worked on my fair share of e-commerce sites over the years.
+I don’t like supporting e-commerce sites because their processes are so critical: If money is not moving, we have a problem.
+However, I have worked on my fair share of e-commerce sites over the years.

-The goal to be like Macy’s or Amazon needs to be thrown right out the window from the start by most companies.
-Unless you have their resources, they are not your overall models.
+The goal to be like Amazon needs to be thrown right out the window from the start by most companies.
+Amazon is not your overall model unless you have their resources (and you probably don’t).

 You Can’t Replicate Million Dollar Systems without Millions of Dollars

-One of the biggest offenders of the KISS principle are small e-commerce shops that try and replicate some of the features seen on much larger sites.
+One of the biggest offenders of the KISS principle is small e-commerce shops that try and replicate some of the features seen on much larger sites.

 Keep It Simple Stupid in eCommerce Websites

-Ecommerce is actually expensive.
-Many of my clients have been surprised by the overall cost of upkeep on these sites.
+E-commerce is actually expensive.
+Many of my clients have been surprised by these sites’ overall cost of upkeep.
 Often sharing their frustration with the cost of the website versus the money they make from it.

 One way to accomplish KISS with e-commerce sites, especially for businesses that do not have a lot of money to invest in the original build and ongoing support, might be to go with services like Shopify, Squarespace, or Wix instead of trying to custom-build your own online store.

-We are not designers and I often joke that if I were in charge, the web would be black/white and Arial.
-A bit extreme, sure, but my point is that day in and day out we work support for website owners that had overly complex designs built and are now struggling to maintain them.
+We are not designers, and I often joke that the web would be black/white and Arial if I were in charge.
+A bit extreme, sure, but my point is that day in and day out, we work support for website owners that had overly complex designs built and are now struggling to maintain them.

-The biggest complaint we see is about SEO rankings and in particular page load time.
-Also, the simple ability to add new sections or pages to a site that seems to have had each and every page uniquely designed uniquely.
+The biggest complaint we see is about SEO rankings, particularly page load time.
+Also, the simple ability to add new sections or pages to a site seems to have uniquely designed each page.